 FA contract: Alex Gordon, OF (4/$72M, 2016)

 It seems hard to imagine now, but there was a point when it wasn’t a given that Gordon would be a Royal for life.
 When he hit free agency after the 2015 season, he was a newly minted World Series champion and had been an All-Star in three straight years.
 He eventually re-signed with Kansas City, signed one last deal entering 2020 and then hung up his cleats after the season.
-Duffy is another Royals lifer -- at least so far -- and his contract runs through the 2021 season.
+Perez is another Royals lifer, and his $82 million extension is set to begin in 2022, a year after he led the Majors in homers (48) and RBIs (121).

 FA contract: Prince Fielder, 1B (9/$214M, 2012)